Increase Picking-Hand Strength and Produce Great-Sounding Sequences

 After this “establishes” the fingering for your left hand, the workout continues with a two-string sequence, where you ascend four notes, go back one note and start again, ascending four notes.

-Once you are able to play these four elements back to back without any problems, try it with the other four pentatonic positions.
+Once you're able to play these four elements back to back without any problems, try it with the other four pentatonic positions.
 Use a metronome to gauge your progress, and push yourself to play these at a faster tempo once they become comfortable.

 Guitarist Adrian Galysh is a solo artist and education coordinator for Guitar Center Studios.
 He's the author of the book Progressive Guitar Warmups and Exercises.
 For more information, visit him at AdrianGalysh.com.